taweida/poit/README.md

 #### FYI - All the code is on the Master branch, not Main, due to Heroku deployment.

-The application is using a default Maven builder, and should be functional in mose IDEs.
+The application is using a default Maven builder, and should be functional in most IDEs.
 However the live website is built and deployed through Heroku for convenience.

 OOAD Spring 2022